swaptacular/swpt_accounts/protocol.rst

 RejectedConfig
 --------------

-Emitted when a `ConfigureAccount`_ message has been processed and rejected.
+Emitted when a `ConfigureAccount`_ request has been rejected.

 debtor_id : int64
    The value of the ``debtor_id`` field in the rejected message.